Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Why Editing is Fragile to Subsequent Fine-tuning

 {

 }

-A value $\text{sim}_{\ell}\!\approx\!1$ would indicate that fine-tuning pushes activations further in the direction of the KE, whereas a negative value suggests they are in the opposite direction.
-As shown in the bottom row of Fig.~\ref{fig:layer_drift}, fine-tuned models ({$M_\text{ed\_ft}$ - $M_\text{ft}$}) shares the lowest similarity, indicating that fine-tuning moves activations in the positive directions \emph{nearly orthogonal to} the editing direction.
-This orthogonality helps explain why edits are overwritten even when kept in their original layers.
+A value $\text{sim}_{\ell}\!\approx\!1$ indicates that fine-tuning pushes activations further in the direction of the KE, whereas a negative value suggests they are in the opposite direction.
+Intuitively, higher values indicate that knowledge editing and subsequent fine-tuning induce more aligned directional shifts in the activation space.

-\paragraph{Discussion} The results show that $M_\text{ft}$ and $M_\text{ed\_ft}$ exhibit both the largest activation-magnitude changes and the highest activation similarity, indicating that fine-tuning, not KE, overwhelmingly dominates models’ representations.
-In contrast, $M_\text{ed}$ has small, dispersed activation shifts which are deviant to the directions introduced by fine-tuning.
-The above findings indicates that edited knowledge may be overwritten by fine-tuned knowledge during representation.
+As shown in the bottom row of Fig.~\ref{fig:layer_drift}, across all three models, edited only model exhibits substantially lower similarity to the fine-tuned models than the similarity among the fine-tuned models themselves ({$M_\text{ed}$ - $M_\text{ft}$} $<$ {$M_\text{ed\_ft}$ - $M_\text{ed}$} $<<$ {$M_\text{ed\_ft}$ - $M_\text{ft}$}).
+This indicates that fine-tuning shifts activation in a direction that is \emph{nearly orthogonal to} the editing direction, which explains why the activations of $M_\text{ed}$ are least similar to those of $M_\text{ft}$.